Jeremy Thorpe: Trial and acquittal

 The trial, which lasted for six weeks, began on 8 May 1979, before Mr Justice Cantley.
 Thorpe was defended by George Carman.
 Carman quickly undermined Bessell's credibility by revealing that he had a significant interest in Thorpe's conviction; in the event of an acquittal, Bessell would receive only half of his newspaper fee.
 During his cross-examination of Scott on 22 May, Carman asked: "You knew Thorpe to be a man of homosexual tendencies in 1961?"
 This oblique admission of his client's sexuality was a stratagem to prevent the prosecution from calling witnesses who would testify to Thorpe's sex life.
 Nevertheless, Carman insisted, there was no reliable evidence of any physical sexual relationship between Thorpe and Scott, whom Carman dismissed as "this inveterate liar, social climber and scrounger".

-Following weeks in which the court heard the prosecution's evidence from the committal hearings, the defence opened on 7 June.
+After weeks in which the court heard the prosecution's evidence from the committal hearings, the defence opened on 7 June.
 Deakin testified that although he introduced Newton to Holmes, he had thought that this was to help deal with a blackmailer—he knew nothing of a conspiracy to kill.
 Deakin was the only defendant to testify; Thorpe and the others chose to remain silent and call no witnesses, on the basis that the testimonies of Bessell, Scott and Newton had failed to make the prosecution's case.

 On 18 June, following closing speeches from prosecution and defence counsel, the judge began his summing-up.
 While emphasising Thorpe's distinguished public record, he was scathing about the principal prosecution witnesses: Bessell was a "humbug", Scott a fraud, a sponger, a whiner, a parasite—"but of course he could still be telling the truth."
 Newton was "determined to milk the case as hard as he can."
 On 20 June the jury retired; they returned two days later and acquitted the four defendants on all charges.
 In a brief public statement, Thorpe said that he considered the verdict "a complete vindication."
-Scott said he was "unsurprised" by the outcome, but was upset by the aspersions on his character made by the judge from the safety of the bench.
+Scott said he was "unsurprised" by the outcome but was upset by the aspersions on his character made by the judge from the safety of the bench.